This post may contain affiliate links.

-Ragdoll cats are not considered high maintenance neither are they low maintenance.
+Ragdoll cats are not considered high maintenance nor are they low maintenance.
 They require an average level of regular care that is easy to provide once you learn their habits and get used to their ways.
-These cats are very independent but they do require affection, attention as well as proper grooming such as brushing, bathing, trimming.
+These cats are very independent but they do require affection, attention as well as proper grooming such as brushing, bathing, and trimming.